-Second run: Stitch WIDTH - 1 1⁄2 to 2; Stitch LENGTH - about 48-64 stitches per inch
+Second run: stitch width $-1\frac{1}{2}$ to 2; stitch length - about 48-64 stitches per inch

-With the machine set for a very fine zigzag stitch, from the right side, zig zag over the straight stitch, securing the fabric pressed toward the wrong side.
+With the narrow zigzag stitch, stitch over the straight stitch, catching the fabric which was pressed back over the first line of the stitching.
+Trim away surplus fabric from the wrong side.